-The Cisco Unified CallManager System Guide provides conceptual information about Cisco Unified CallManager and its components as well as tips for setting up features by using Cisco Unified CallManager Administration.
-This book acts as a companion to the Cisco Unified CallManager Administration Guide, which provides instructions for administering the Cisco Unified CallManager system, including descriptions of procedural tasks that you complete by using Cisco Unified CallManager Administration.
+Use this book with the Cisco CallManager System Guide, the Cisco Unified CallManager Administration Guide, the Cisco Unified CallManager Serviceability System Guide, and the CDR Analysis and Reporting Administration Guide.
+All documents provide instructions for administering the Cisco Unified CallManager program and include descriptions of procedural tasks that you complete using Cisco Unified CallManager Administration.